hps/docs-test/source/includes/_giftcard.md

 $response = $giftService->balance($card);
 ?>
 ```
+When consuming gift cards, you will need to first create a HpsGiftCard object to pass to the subsequent methods.

 ## Charge a Gift Card (Sale)
-Creating a sale on a Gift Card is simple.
+> Charge Gift Card

 ```php
 <?php